MontyDLemon/food_delivery/README.md

 - On boarding widgets

 ## Additional Info
-All the resources (images, icons) are taken on the web (freepik, google images, ...) so You can't use those resources to build a real commercial App.
+All resources (images, icons) are taken on the web (freepik, google images, ...) so You can't use those resources to build a real commercial App.
-The description of the products food are made in italian (just simple dummy text).
+The products description are made in italian (just simple dummy text).
-Graphic template seen on Envato Elements ;)
+Graphic template on Envato Elements ;)

 ## Building from Source